crockpotveggies/tinderbox/README.md

 Another [@crockpotveggies](https://twitter.com/crockpotveggies) experiment.

 **Heads up!** As soon as you turn on this bot, it WILL start messaging all of your contacts.
 Please also check out the **Support** section below and the [Wiki](https://github.com/crockpotveggies/tinderbox/wiki) for tips on getting started.
 Want to customize the messages?
-Edit this [file  here](https://github.com/crockpotveggies/tinderbox/blob/master/app/models/bot/tasks/message/FunMessages.scala).
+Edit this [file  here](https://github.com/crockpotveggies/tinderbox/blob/master/app/models/bot/tasks/message/FunMessages.scala) then re-build the app using [these instructions](https://github.com/crockpotveggies/tinderbox/wiki/Editing-the-Code).

 ## What is Tinderbox?